-Understanding Discount providers approach to the price of LASIK can be compared to that purchasing a car, similar in that you have a base price and all your upgrades are available to you at an additional cost.
+Understanding Discount providers’ approach to the price of LASIK can be compared to that of purchasing a car, similar in that you have a base price and all your upgrades are available to you at an additional cost.
 The advertised LASIK price at $299 per eye is similar to this experience.

 The “as low as $299 per eye” offer comes with fine print.

 Typically, this price is only available to a very small percentage of patients, while the majority of patients end up paying a much higher price.
 This discounted price typically starts with a low myopic correction.
 The fine print outlines the additional fees and upcharges.
-These upgrades may include advanced technology laser platform (for additional cost), or possibly the surgery is performed by a more experience surgeon (for additional cost).
+These upgrades may include an advanced technology laser platform (for additional cost), or possibly the surgery is performed by a more experienced surgeon (for additional cost).

-At the end of the day, the typical patient visiting a Discount provider may end up spending close to, if not the same as what they would spend going to a premium provider for LASIK.
+At the end of the day, the typical patient visiting a Discount provider may end up spending close to, if not the same what they would spend going to a premium provider for LASIK.